folio-org/raml-module-builder/README.md

 ## MongoDB integration

-By default an embedded mongoDB is included in the runtime but is not run by default.
+By default an embedded MongoDB is included in the runtime but is not run by default.
 To change that add `embed_mongo=true` to the command line (`java -jar circulation-fat.jar embed_mongo=true`).
-Connection parameters to a non-embedded mongoDB can be placed in `resources/mongo-conf.json` or passed via the command line.
+Connection parameters to a non-embedded MongoDB can be placed in `resources/mongo-conf.json` or passed via the command line.

-The runtime framework exposes a mongoDB async client which offers CRUD operations in an ORM type fashion.
+The runtime framework exposes a MongoDB async client which offers CRUD operations in an ORM type fashion.
 Please see `/domain-models-runtime/src/main/java/org/folio/rest/persist/MongoCRUD.java` for the available APIs exposed.

 Extensive usage examples can be found in the following classes: